American History

 I discovered it by accident when looking for a parking close to the Cathedral of St. Paul.

-Each mansion is probably 100 years old, so are the tall trees whose canopy provides a shady relief on a summer day.
+Each mansion is probably 100 years old, and so are the tall trees whose canopy provides a shady relief on a summer day.
 Not sure how hot it can get in Saint Paul though.

 F. Scott Fitzgerald, who spent his childhood in Cathedral Hill, once described his house in this neighbourhood as "a house below the average on a street above the average."